vippsas/vipps-partner/README.md

 ## Apply on vipps.no

-Please visit our
+Please visit the
 [partner page at Vipps.no]( https://vipps.no/developer/bli-partner/),
 read through our FAQ, and fill out the form.

 ## Integrate with the Vipps APIs

-You will receive an email with detail about access to our [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).
+You will receive an email with details about access to the [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).

 All developer resources are available on [GitHub](https://github.com/vippsas/vipps-developers).

-**Please note:** Access to the production environment requires thorough checks required by law, and for most partners this is not relevant, as it is the partner's _merchants_ that will need production access.
+**Please note:** Access to the production environment requires thorough checks required by law.
+For most partners this is not relevant, as it is the partner's _merchants_ that will need production access.
+The partner only needs access to the test environment to complete an integration.

 ## Finishing the integration and going live

-An integration is considered finished when all the elements of the relevant APIs checklist are done (see the checklists for the [eCom API](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-checklist.md) and the
+An integration is considered finished when all the elements of the relevant API's checklist are done (see the checklists for the [eCom API](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-checklist.md) and the
 [Recurring API](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api-checklist.md)).